Adiós gringo: Release

 Adiós gringo was released in 1965.
 On its domestic release in Italy, Adiós gringo was the fourth highest-grossing film of the year.
-"Byro." commented on the audience reaction to the film at a 22nd street grind house screening in New York which was laughing at the film more than enjoying it.
+Stuart Byron of Variety commented on the audience reaction to the film at a 22nd street grind house screening in New York who were laughing at the film more than enjoying it.

 Reception

-From contemporary reviews, "Byro." of Variety stated the film was the "perhaps the most implausible and contrived" of Italian Westerns.
+From contemporary reviews, Stuart Byron of Variety stated the film was the "perhaps the most implausible and contrived" of Italian Westerns.